Description: Local lesbian goes out and sees what her city has to offer. Local lesbian writes about it.

 On the stand-up side of things, Melanie Maras, Tess Barker, and Amanda Fein were all hilarious.
 The first two comics shared bits and pieces of their unconventional childhoods with the audience.
 For instance, Tess once tried to run away from home when she was nine, and her father decided to teach her a lesson by driving her into the city, finding a homeless person, and taking them out to dinner in exchange for them giving her a lecture on how “hard it is on the streets.”
 He couldn’t find any homeless people, so he did what any responsible parent would do–he found her two prostitutes to have dinner with.

 In addition to co-hosting the show, Julia Pels did a set of her own.
-I was pleasantly surprised to learn that she’s a lesbian.
 She told us about the time when her first girlfriend dumped her because she was convinced that she wasn’t really a lesbian.
 Julia’s response was “I’ve been eating you out for the past six months!”
 Which I think was the most memorable line of the night.

 As for storytelling, Gabi Conti shared a story about an ex who lied about being ten years younger than he actually was for the nine months that they were together, and Emily Krauser talked about the time when she almost overdosed on weed–making her the first person in existence to almost overdose on weed.

-The last time I went to a storytelling event, I was in Albany, NY, and I had to sit through a fifteen minute story about a man’s hometown and bees.
-He definitely mentioned bees a lot but I don’t remember why.
+The last time I went to a storytelling event, I was in Albany, NY, and I had to sit through a tedious fifteen minute story about a man’s hometown and bees.
 Killer Unicorns has made me hate live storytelling a lot less.

 If you live in or around Los Angeles, stop by Lyric Hyperion Theatre & Cafe on the last Sunday of every month to catch a Killer Unicorns show for the low price of five dollars.
 These women are funny as hell.